-Your face is the first thing people notice about you.
+The first thing people notice about you is your face.
 That means your makeup can make or break a feminine first impression.

-No matter what your skill level, there are a few key strategies that apply to everybody.
-Read on for my top 6 makeup tips for crossdressers and transgender women.
+No matter what your skill level, there are a few key tactics that can take your MTF makeup skills to the next level.

 1. Invest in good makeup brushes